 Assistant Professor Joins BME

 Dr. Abhinav Bhushan has joined the BME faculty as an Assistant Professor with strong interests in basic and translational biomedical sciences.
 His research interests include microfluidics, tissue engineering, sensors, and metabolic diseases.
 His work has been published in many top peer-reviewed journals, including Journal of Microelectromechanical Systems, Lab-on-a-Chip, and Technology.
 Prior to joining the Binghamton University, he was with the Center for Engineering in Medicine at the Massachusetts General Hospital and Harvard Medical School, where his work was supported by several fellowships.
 Dr. Bhushan's teaching interests lie in the interdisciplinary areas of Nanotechnology, Drug Delivery, Tissue Engineering, and Sensors.
 Visit Dr. Bhushan's faculty webpage here.

 New BME graduate students were welcomed and explained procedures during the Graduate Student Orientation.
-Ellen Tilden from the Graduate School and Maggie Cude from the Watson School also gave presentations on what their departments have to offer students.
+Ellen Tilden from the Graduate School and Maggie Cude from Watson College also gave presentations on what their departments have to offer students.
 We are excited for our additional graduate students!

 Business Insider Australia Features Video on 3D Printing